Tunisian malouf: Nouba, the core form of Tunisian malouf

 noubas draw on poetic forms of the classical genre (qaṣīda) or post-classical (muwashshah and zajal).
 The abyāt that open the sung part of the nouba, generally two in number, are in Classical Arabic.
 Other sung parts are in Tunisian, in Classical Arabic, or a combination of both.
 Favorite themes include love, nature, and wine, as well as other worldly topics.
 Some khatm (closing sections) treat religious subjects, promoting piety and imploring divine mercy.
 Most nouba texts are anonymous.

 noubas are usually performed by small ensembles featuring string instruments, chiefly the Tunisian ʿūd—distinct from the Eastern lute by its longer shape and number of strings—the rbāb (also called rebab, Maghrebi rebab or rebec) with two gut strings on a monoxyle soundbox, the violin (introduced as early as the), and the qānūn.
 Orchestras also include a wind instrument, the ney, and percussion: nagharet (or naqaret), the tar, and more recently the darbouka.
 Small ensembles tend to give way to larger orchestras with around fifteen instrumentalists and about ten choristers.
 The use of European string instruments alongside traditional ones—and the adoption of notation, necessary for large ensembles—has given malouf performance a new spirit and dimension.

-As the centerpiece of the traditional heritage, noubas are still performed in public concerts and at family celebrations, especially in urban settings.
+As a centerpiece of traditional heritage, noubas are still performed at public concerts and family celebrations, especially in urban settings.
 Towns with Andalusian refugee communities (such as Testour or Soliman) maintain this tradition.
 Today, the nouba is experiencing a revival among Tunisian diaspora communities in France and Italy, who value reviving endangered instruments and see it as a way to reconnect with their cultural identity of origin.